kshedden/case_studies/methods/factor-overview.md

 $j$, and we set $p = \sum_j p_j$, then the concatenated indicator matrix is $n\times p$.
-We then apply CA to this concatenated indicator matrix, yielding insights into the relationships among the objects, the relationships between different levels of a single variable, and relationships among levels of different variables.
+We then apply CA to this concatenated indicator matrix, yielding insights into the relationships among the objects, and relationships among levels of different variables.

 Suppose we are mainly interested in the relationships among the variables, and we use the scatterplot of variable scores to address